How do I keep coffee fresh? Let’s talk about roasted coffee, then about green coffee beans…

 How soon can I drink the coffee I just roasted?

-We used to recommend cloth or jute bags, but now these are more for decoration.
-For short term storage up to 2 months, the plastic zip bags we ship your coffee in have proven to work fine.
-If you want to “cellar” your coffee for longer, consider using our high-barrier Ecotact zip pouches, or transfer your coffee to glass jars.
+For short term storage up to 2 month, the plastic zip bags we ship your coffee in have proven to work fine.
+If you want to hold your coffee for longer, consider using our high-barrier Ecotact zip pouches, or transfer your coffee to glass jars, filled to the brim.

 Where should I keep my coffee?